faithhunja/faithhunja.github.io/_posts/2024-05-29-Fqlearn-Ternary-Plot.md

 points = left_eq_line + right_eq_line
 ```

-We also set the scale of our plot to 100 in the `__init__ function`.
+We also set the scale of our plot to 100 in the `__init__` function.
 This is the value that each tuple must sum up to.

 ```python
 self.scale = 100